riolet/SAM/README.md

     sudo tcpdump -i any -f --immediate-mode -l -n -Q inout -tt | samapper --local --whois --format=tcpdump

-  tcpdump will probably need to be run with sudo priviledge to allow it to capture network traffic for your devices.
+  * tcpdump will probably need to be run with sudo to allow it to capture network traffic from your devices.
+  * Only tcpdump format works locally via pipe at the moment.

 Or, run the http server without collecting data: